 Over 30 percent of higher education institutions that experience one data breach, end up experiencing a second.
 Take it from Rutgers University, which experienced six DDoS attacks in 2015.
 The longest attack lasted five days.
 DDoS (Distributed Denial of Service) is an attempt to make a website or network unavailable by flooding the target with multiple requests.
 The source of the attack comes from hundreds (or sometimes thousands) of unique IP addresses at once.
 A successfully executed DDoS attack can take a site down for days at a time, which can cause headaches for professors and students alike.

 As in the case with Rutgers, students were unable to reach certain online class portals, such as Sakai, an open source, Java-based course.
 Reportedly, a hacker named Exfocus was behind at least one of the DDoS attacks, and claims he was paid $500 dollars an hour in Bitcoin to launch the attack.
 Due to the number of cyberattacks, Rutgers was forced to raise tuition and fees by 2.3 percent for the 2015-2016 school year to pay for an increase in their IT cybersecurity budget.

 During a DDoS attack, the attack traffic is originating from compromised computers, not the attacker’s computer.
 This makes identifying the cybercriminal very challenging.

 Cybercriminals can use very sophisticated DDoS attacks that take down sites for long periods at a time.
 For comprehensive protection, look for a DDoS protection service that provides web application, infrastructure and DNS protection.

 Don’t leave cybersecurity off of your back-to-school checklist.
 Prepare for a successful semester by protecting your students and faculty from data breaches.
-Call the SiteLock security experts to help at 855.378.6200.
+Contact the SiteLock security experts to help or call us at 855.378.6200.
 We’re available 24/7/365 to help.